Chapter 22

 It didn’t help at first, merely killed time.
 I stayed within Chord, aimlessly turning from one street into another.
 I didn’t see anything much different from what I’d already seen, other than one or two slower traffains, and, in contrast to Jibilee’s rectilinear street grid, many other parts of Chord which had very different patterns: curved roads with closed courts, grids based on triangles, even hexagonal designs.

 I hastened out of the area, reminded again of how I did not belong.
 Without intending, I soon found myself on the main traffain, surrounded by greenery.
-Chord, judging by the signage, and the location of surrounding hills, soon receded fast behind me.
+Judging by the signage and the location of surrounding hills, Chord soon receded fast behind me.
 I tried to get my bearings using the sun.
-Heading roughly south, I thought – then realised it might take me to Melbourne.
-A Melbourne.
-Not the one I knew, but a refurbished retrofitted version.
-A good idea nevertheless, I thought, given the limited options available.
+I was heading roughly south—towards Melbourne, I realised.
+Or whatever had taken its place.
+As good a direction as any, I decided, given the limited options available.
 So I continued.

-When I reached the next city, and turned off the traffain into a residential area, I was not at all sure it was such a good idea.
-The new city looked much like Chord, though there were enough variations of design, style and topography to avoid the sense that the same city had been cloned.
+When I saw a sign for the next city, I turned off the traffain into a residential area that looked much like what I’d seen of Chord, though there were enough variations of design, style and topography to avoid the sense that the same city had been cloned.
 Clearly, modern town planning was not all linear, but tended to follow the natural lie of the land.
 Still, my vague hope of finding something reassuringly familiar was not fulfilled.
-Despite considerable wandering, I didn’t see anything within the city recognisable as from my own time.
+Despite considerable wandering, I didn’t see anything within the city that was recognisable as from my own time.
 Eventually, I found my way back to the main traffain and continued on in my original direction.

 The rural expanse that followed was smaller than the last, but the city that followed also suffered, in my eyes at least, from the same varied sameness as its predecessor.
 Staying on or near the traffain, to make it easy to find my way back, I grew despondent.